3615-computer/.github/profile/README.md

 - 📧 3615.computer contact: [contact@3615.computer](mailto:contact@3615.computer)

 ### Why do we exist?
-Alyx just wanted her owner Mastodon instance at first.
+Alyx just wanted her owner Mastodon's instance at first.

 But with such a cool domain, she had to **make a community** 👥.